-PROGRESS Each business within the Wesfarmers Group takes a bespoke approach to diversity and inclusion, dependent on strategic priorities, workforce demographics, industry and other variables.
+Each business within the Wesfarmers Group takes a bespoke approach to diversity and inclusion, dependent on strategic priorities, workforce demographics, industry and other variables.
 While diversity incorporates gender, each of the Group's businesses actively focus on other dimensions of diversity for the benefit of team members and the diverse communities the business serves.

 Wesfarmers focuses on initiatives to increase Aboriginal and Torres Strait Islander employment at all levels across the Group.
 Wesfarmers has a senior group of Aboriginal team members, employed as Aboriginal and Torres Strait Islander Employment Advisors, who are responsible for driving Aboriginal and Torres Strait Islander employment in each of Wesfarmers' divisions and across Australia.
 These team members assist the businesses to form close relationships with Aboriginal and Torres Strait Islander communities, and leverage Wesfarmers' partnerships with organisations which support Aboriginal and Torres Strait Islander people.
-Wesfarmers has also amplified its investment in building Aboriginal and Torres Strait Islander cultural competency in its workforce through increased face-to- face cultural competency training, and the design and implementation of cultural awareness e-modules across the Group.
-Driving gender balance across STEM 5 roles has been a strong focus for some divisions in FY22.
-Initiatives in this space include a technology gender balance steering committee and summer vacation programs and cadetships with strong female representation (minimum 50 per cent).
+Wesfarmers has also amplified its investment in building Aboriginal and Torres Strait Islander cultural competency in its workforce through increased face-to-face cultural competency training, and the design and implementation of cultural awareness e-modules across the Group.

+Driving gender balance across STEM5 roles continued as a focus for divisions in the FY2023 financial year.
+Initiatives include a 'women in technology' network, external partnerships to drive early careers in technology, and summer vacation programs and cadetships with strong female representation.

 Building capability in inclusive leadership practices continues to be a focus area for the businesses, to ensure managers and leaders are equipped with the skills to foster a sense of belonging amongst increasingly diverse teams.
-Some other areas of focus over the past year include building disability confidence of leaders and team members, LGBTQI inclusion through online training; partnerships with key organisations and listen and learns, embedding respectful workplace practices through effective policy, training and engagement; celebrating diversity and inclusion significant events, accessibility and parental support.
+Some other areas of focus over the past year include building disability awareness and inclusion with leaders and team members, accessibility audits of stores, LGBTQI+ inclusion through online training, partnerships with key organisations and 'listen and learns', embedding respectful workplace practices through effective policy, training and engagement, celebrating diversity and inclusion significant events, accessibility and parental support.